wongelle08/wongelle08.github.io/index.md

 - Multiscale finite element methods (e.g., GMsFEM)
 - Reduced-order modeling and model reduction for parametrized and stochastic PDEs
-- Operator learning and neural networks for PDEs (e.g., DeepONet-type architectures)
+- Operator learning and neural networks for PDEs
 - Inverse problems for nonlinear Schrödinger equations and multiscale flow

 ---